This is a 2018 post in which I have added a little more information for clarification.

 Can anyone see our Lord commanding the death of anyone let alone men like Sabellius or Servatus?
 I think not!

 Fortunately, Calvin’s condemnation of Servatus started a Protestant controversy against the death penalty for heresy, but it just goes to show how much the evil influence of ungodly Roman Catholic doctrines was brought with the Reformers into the Reformation.
 And what a tragedy it was and still is that many popular early Christian writers were attacked and even killed and their writings destroyed.

-For your information, there are millions[iii] of Oneness Pentecostals that rigorously believe in basically what Sabellius taught back in the third century as best as we can ascertain.
+For your information, there are millions[iii] of Oneness Pentecostals that rigorously believe similarly to what Sabellius taught back in the third century as best as we can ascertain.

-What is amazing to me is that Calvin, a Protestant, lobbied for the execution of Servetus because Calvin was a heretic to the Roman Catholics because he was a Protestant.
+What is amazing to me is that Calvin, a Protestant, lobbied for the execution of Servetus because Calvin was a heretic to the Roman Catholics.
+After all, he was a Protestant.
 The protestant doctrine of sola scriptura among other things was declared a heresy.
 If the sanitizing practice set in Law by Theodosius was still in practice every non-Catholic follower would be persecuted or killed and their writings burned.
 Where would we be then?

-Our Lord healed the ear of Malchus who came at him with the sword and a disciple cut off the ear.
-Would he then turn around and kill a heretic?
-The thought of Christians killing Christians over doctrinal disagreements is horrific, as is the sanitizing of the record of the historical writings
+Our Lord healed the ear of Malchus who came at him with the sword after a disciple cut off Malchus’ ear.
+Would our Lord then turn around and kill a heretic?
+The thought of Christians killing Christians over doctrinal disagreements is horrific, as is the sanitizing of the record of the historical writings.

 [i] New Advent Encyclopedia, http://www.newadvent.org/cathen/07256b.htm